geudde/attic-chest/pages/13.reference/01.porden/docs.md

 All present view'd her with attentive look,

-By soft attraction bound, while thus she spoke :
+By soft attraction bound, while thus she spoke:

 " Lost in amazement, if mine eyes betray 'd 480